 The Nurses' Health Studies have made important contributions to scientific knowledge and public health.
 The success of these studies is due to the long-standing dedication of participants and investigators.
+In addition, investigators have developed and followed a research process that promotes research reproducibility and transparency throughout the years.
 We also have a commitment to team science, including active participation in many external collaborations and consortia spanning a wide range of diseases and phenotypes.
 See the table at the bottom of this page for selected key scientific findings from the Nurses' Health Studies.

 The studies' unique strengths, including regular follow-up of study participants since 1976 and repeated assessment of health and lifestyle factors, have allowed them to play an instrumental role in shaping public health recommendations.
 For example, the Nurses' Health Study helped uncover early links between cigarette smoking and cardiovascular disease, and between postmenopausal obesity and breast cancer.
 Also, research on the impact of diet on health in the Nurses' Health Studies has informed dietary recommendations, including national dietary guidelines.